 As we know that in our gut balance is maintained between the beneficial microbes and pathogenic microbes.
 When this balance is lost, pathogenic microbes can damage gut lining, leading to leaky gut syndrome.
 In this condition undigested food, pathogens, toxins can enter into blood stream and can cause far reaching consequences – eczema is one of them.

 The dietary program of eczema focuses on introduction of foods, which can heal gut lining, increase beneficial gut microbes (probiotics and fermented foods) and foods that can contains histamine lowering nutrients.

 Foods to include for natural home treatment and remedies…

-3 :: Banana: It contains histamine lowering nutrients i.e. magnesium and vitamin c, which can help reduce the itchiness, inflammation and dryness of the skin
+3. Banana: Bananas contain histamine lowering nutrients i.e. magnesium and vitamin c, which can help reduce the itchiness, inflammation and dryness of the skin.

-5 :: Green onions: It contains histamine lowering nutrients and anti-inflammatory nutrient quercetin, which is a key nutrient for maintaining healthy skin.
+5. Green onions: Green Onions contain histamine lowering nutrients and anti-inflammatory nutrient quercetin, which is a key nutrient for maintaining healthy skin.
 Other foods rich in quercetin are apples, berries, citrus fruits and broccoli.

-6 :: Buckwheat: Also rich in quercetin and is a good gluten free alternative, as gluten rich diet is supposed to trigger eczema.
+6. Buckwheat: Buckwheat is rich in quercetin and is a good gluten free alternative, as gluten rich diet is supposed to trigger eczema.

-9 :: Potato: Rich source of fiber, vitamin C and potassium.
-It is an alkalizing food, which helps to regulate skin PH.
+9. Potato: Rich source of fiber, vitamin C and potassium, potatoes is an alkalizing food, which helps to regulate skin pH.

-Foods to exclude for natural home treatment and remedies…
+Foods to exclude for natural eczema home treatment and remedies…

 Supplements for natural home treatment and remedies for eczema